juzybits/polymedia-profile/src/sdk/README.md

 });
 ```

-use `ProfileClient.getProfilesById()` to fetch multiple profiles by their object IDs:
+use `ProfileClient.getProfilesById()` to get multiple profiles by their object IDs:
 ```ts
 profileClient.getProfilesById(
     ['0x_PROFILE_ID_1', '0x_PROFILE_ID_2'],